harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/nexus-scanner-reference.md

 <br/>
 <br/>

-You can scan your code repositories and ingest results from Nexus IQ.
+You can scan your code repositories and ingest results from [Nexus IQ](https://docs.developer.tech.gov.sg/docs/ship-hats-docs/tools/nexus-iq/nexus-iq-overview).

 To set up a Nexus IQ scan:

-import StoLegacyWorkflow from './shared/custom-scan/_workflow.md';
+import StoLegacyWorkflow from './shared/custom-scan/_workflow-repo.md';

 <StoLegacyWorkflow />